 MA in Economic Policy

-The Master of Arts in Economic Policy (MAEP) is an intensive, 3-semester course of study combining a strong foundation in economics with the management skills appropriate for students interested in careers as policy analysts and decision makers in government, nonprofit institutions, international organizations, and the private sector.
+The Master of Arts in Economic Policy (MAEP) program is an intensive three-semester course of study combining a strong foundation in economics with the management methods appropriate for students interested in careers as policy analysts and decision-makers in government, nonprofit institutions, international organizations, and the private sector.
 The core of the program provides a foundation in economic theory and its application, quantitative methods, and the basic tools of management analysis.
-The MAEP permits in-depth specialization in two policy and management fields drawn from courses offered in both the Economics Department and Boston University’s Questrom School of Business.
+The MAEP permits in-depth specialization in two policy and management fields drawn from courses offered in both the Department of Economics and Boston University’s Questrom School of Business.
 Subject to departmental approval, up to four course credits can be earned through an appropriate internship providing on-site working experience relevant to economics research and policy making.
 The MAEP is a STEM designated degree program.

 - Economic Development

 - International Trade and Finance

 - Public Economics

 - Two additional elective courses

 The field and elective courses make effective use of the students’ analytic and quantitative skills acquired through the economic core courses, and reinforce this training by providing further opportunities for the application of mathematical modeling and quantitative methods.
 All field and elective courses emphasize critical thinking and problem solving; some of these courses also aim to advance the students’ knowledge of quantitative methods; and many of them require students to undertake independent research, scholarship, or field projects.